jamro/term-800/README.md

 - **Customizable AI Models** - Works with OpenAI LLM models (requires an API key).
 You can choose a compatible model you want to use.

 - **Cost Summarization** - Tracks and summarizes the cost of operations performed.

+## Sample Use Cases / Prompts

+Term-800 can assist in a wide range of system administration tasks, from security audits to network analysis and software installations.
+Below are some example prompts that demonstrate how you can leverage its capabilities:

+- Find and list all open network ports and which services are using them.
+- Install and configure a LAMP stack on this machine.
+- Set up an automatic system update script that runs daily.
+- What is my current public IP address?
+- Scan the local network and list all connected devices.
+- Perform a basic security audit on this machine and suggest improvements.
+- Find all users with sudo privileges and verify if they need access.
+- Check for known vulnerabilities in installed software.

+---

+**NOTE:** *Term-800 is a powerful tool, but system administration is inherently complex.
+Ensuring security, reliability, and scalability requires careful oversight.
+While Term-800 can be helpful for small projects like Raspberry Pi setups or personal development environments, it should be used with caution.
+You are responsible for how you use it, so always verify commands and configurations before applying them to critical systems.*

+---

 ## Usage